-(a) An HM, EMT, emergency medical responder (EMR), or other qualified medical representative and an emergency oxygen bottle is required on scene during all swimming, diving, rigid inflatable boat (RIB), and firefighter training.
-Personnel administering emergency oxygen must have completed formal training such as EMR, tactical combat casualty care (TCCC) combat medic (CM) HM certification (or comparable), American Red Cross Administering Emergency Oxygen, any other course that has the emergency oxygen administration module added, or other comparable formal course approved by the LC.
+(a) An HM, EMT, emergency medical responder (EMR), tactical combat casualty care (TCCC), or other qualified medical representative and an emergency oxygen bottle is required on scene during all swimming, diving, and firefighter training.
+This is also required for 7-Meter and 11-Meter rigid inflatable boat (RIB) training while operating outside the 10-minute emergency response.
+Personnel administering emergency oxygen must have completed formal training such as EMR, TCCC combat medic (CM), TCCC HM, American Red Cross Administering Emergency Oxygen, any other course that has the emergency oxygen administration module added, or other comparable formal course approved by the LC.

 NOTE: TCCC skill sets are role-based by responder levels.
-Tier 1 is all service members (ASM), tier 2 is combat lifesaver (CLS), tier 3 is CM or HM, and Tier 4 is combat paramedic provider.
+Tier 1 is all service members, tier 2 is combat lifesaver, tier 3 is CM or HM, and Tier 4 is combat paramedic provider.
 Oxygen administration is included in tiers 3 and tier 4.

-(b) An HM, EMT, EMR, TCCC CLS, or other qualified medical representative is required to be on-site during any HRT event conducted either on or off a military reservation if the training is located more than 10 minutes away from emergency response services.
+- (b) An HM, EMT, EMR, TCCC, or other qualified medical representative is required to be on-site during any HRT event conducted either on or off a military reservation if the training is located more than 10-minutes away from emergency response services. - (c) For 7-Meter and 11-Meter RIB training, if emergency services are available within the 10-minute requirement, then a medical representative with oxygen is not required to be onboard the safety boat.
+If operating outside the 10-minute response time, a medical bag, emergency oxygen, and a HM, EMT, EMR, TCCC, or other qualified medical representative who is qualified to administer emergency oxygen is required onboard the safety boat.

-(c) LSs that do not have an HM, EMT, or EMR can use other medical support personnel (TCCC CLS, etc.) to provide medical response.
+- (d) LSs that do not have an HM, EMT, TCCC, or EMR can use other medical support personnel to provide medical response.
 The LS must ensure the medical personnel have received training, have current certification, maintain proficiency, and are able to perform the procedures listed below.
-If the LS does not have a qualified HM, EMT, EMR, or medical support personnel on-site, they must have a memorandum of agreement (MOA) with the local medical responders to provide the below on-site services:

-- Assess patients. - Take vital signs. - Provide first aid treatment for trauma and medical emergencies. - Perform CPR. - Use an automated external defibrillator. - Immobilize bone fractures and spinal injuries. - Administer oxygen and maintain an open airway through suctioning and airway adjuncts. - Package, move, and transport patients (as applicable).
+If the LS does not have a qualified HM, EMT, EMR, TCCC, or medical support personnel on-site, they must have a memorandum of agreement (MOA) with the local medical responders to provide the below on-site services: - Assess patients. - Take vital signs. - Provide first aid treatment for trauma and medical emergencies. - Perform CPR. - Use an automated external defibrillator. - Immobilize bone fractures and spinal injuries. - Administer oxygen and maintain an open airway through suctioning and airway adjuncts. - Package, move, and transport patients (as applicable).